 Taking advantage of cheap transistor technology the Egyptian regime was able to get its message across the Arab World.

-And by using a combination of emotional Arabist rhetoric and popular singers like Um Khalthoum, the voice of the Arabs emerged at a critical moment in the history of Arab unity.
+And by using a combination of emotional Arabist rhetoric and popular singers such as Um Kalthoum, the voice of the Arabs emerged at a critical moment in the history of Arab unity.

 In this episode we explore the relationship between Arab regimes, Arab media and the question of Arab unity in a time when the idea of Arab countries unifying - culturally if not politically - seems to be undergoing a revival.